kybeen0521/cp_home/README.md

 ## Overview
 This repository contains a set of Python tools for analyzing pump performance,
 including **actual head curves**, **shaft power curves**, **pump efficiency curves**, and **system curve calculations**.
-The pipeline was developed as part of KETI's EEMS (Energy Efficiency Management System) project.
+The pipeline was developed as part of practice project.

 The workflow is designed for **cleaning raw Excel/CSV data, calculating key performance metrics, and visualizing results**,
 with automatic logging for reproducibility.